 Meanwhile, on the Hill of Kirriemuir on the north side of the town, is the Kirriemuir Camera Obscura, built into a cricket pavilion gifted to Kirriemuir by J.M.
 Barrie in 1930.
 In return he was granted the Freedom of Kirriemuir, the first and only person to have been awarded that honour.
 The Hill is also home to "Neverland", a Peter Pan themed children's play area complete with a large pirate ship, while J.M.
 Barrie is buried in a family grave in the cemetery on the south side of the hill, overlooking the town.

 But the main focus for pilgrimage for lovers of Peter Pan and J.M.
 Barrie is a terraced house on Brechin Road, the main road leading east away from the town centre.
 J.M.
 Barrie was born in 9 Brechin Road, and today the house in which he was born, along with its neighbour at 11 Brechin Road, is preserved as a museum in his memory.
 To the rear of the house is a wash house where Barrie, then aged 7, performed his first play, and which formed the inspiration for the Wendy House in Peter Pan.
 A nearby garden is home to another statue of Peter Pan, standing on top of a tree stump which has been intricately, if rather spookily, carved to give the impression that there are beings living within it.
-The Birthplace Museum, like the Kirriemuir Camera Obscura, is cared for by the National Trust for Scotland.
+The Birthplace Museum is cared for by the National Trust for Scotland.